Order the spring issue here

 Aung San Suu Kyi's growth and international fall

-MYANMAR: Mentioning Myanmar as a military dictatorship in 2019 is as provocative as claiming that the emperor goes without clothes.
+MYANMAR: To describe Myanmar as a military dictatorship in 2019 is as provocative as to claim that the emperor goes without clothes.

 Secure payment through blockchain

-: The Swedish startup company Cinezen Blockchained Entertainment paves the way for the first worldwide agreements for Video on Demand (VOD) services, which use blockchain technology to secure and simplify payments based on cryptocurrency.
+Swedish startup company Cinezen Blockchained Entertainment paves the way for the first worldwide agreements on Video on Demand (VOD) services, which use blockchain technology to secure and simplify cryptocurrency payments.

 New authoritarian state power with good intentions

-: Regulations, devices and control – a new type of state power increasingly intervenes in daily life.
+Regulations, devices and control – a new type of state power is increasingly interfering with daily life.

 From gender to control

-: It is not the usual gender differences (or #MeToo) that are discussed in What Helmer could say to Nora – and other essays, written by Dag Østerberg – now published posthumously on Gyldendal.
+It is not the usual gender differences (or #MeToo) discussed in What Helmer could say to Nora – and other essays, written by Dag Østerberg – now published posthumously at Gyldendal.